 This sweet snack single-handedly took me out this weekend.
 I had the idea to make this bark a few months, but I kept getting busy and forgetting to make it.
 That's probably a good thing now that I know how delicious and addicting this stuff is.

-Part of me was not happy about taking it home because I knew I would eat it all.
-The other part of me was so happy I got to take some home because I couldn't wait to eat more.
+Part of me was NOT happy about taking it home because I knew I would eat it all.
+The other part of me was SO happy I got to take some home because I couldn't wait to eat more.
 There was quite the dilemma going on in my mind as we walked to the car.

 At least it's the holidays and adding a few more pounds is kind of acceptable this month.
 Heck, it's pretty much encouraged.
 I mean every time we go to a holiday party, the table is covered in chips, dip, and sweets.

-Since there is no way that I am going to change my reputation of being the "dessert lady", I showed up the party with a bag of this cookies and cream toffee bark.
+Since there is no way that I am going to change my reputation of being the "dessert lady", I showed up the party with a bag of this Cookies and Cream Toffee Bark.

 I'm just doing my part to help everyone with their expected weight gain this month.
 Don't give me that look!

 - Line a baking sheet with foil because it will make it so much easier to remove the bark after it cools.